If you are applying to CU Boulder, the deadline for Fall 2023 admissions is January 15 and the application fee is $70.

 |Rigor of Secondary School Record||Very Important|

-To apply, all applicants to CU Boulder must submit the following items.
-Double check with CU Boulder's admissions department to confirm all application materials and requirements.
+To apply to CU Boulder, all applicants must submit the following items.
+Make sure to check in with CU Boulder's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|